fbpx Skip to content

 Heat Stroke

 Heat stroke occurs when your body temperature surpasses approximately 104 degrees Fahrenheit/40 degrees Celsius.
 The indicators setting heat stroke apart from less severe conditions involve abrupt collapse, disorientation, or seizures.
 The most effective remedy is to immerse oneself in cold water.
 An excellent cooling option can also be finding a nearby river, stream or lake.
-If not, find a way to improvise with the water currently available.
+If not, find a way to improvise with the fresh air and the water currently available.

 Altitude Sickness